Kismet (1955 film): Plot

 With Lalume's help, the Poet orchestrates an elaborate "curse-reversal" scheme that enables him to "disappear" from the palace.
-Finding Marsinah, he convinces her that he will be killed unless they flee Baghdad before the Caliph's wedding his bride exposes the sham curse-reversal.
-Marsinah wants to keep her rendezvous with her beloved “gardener”; despite Marsinah's protests, they flee.
+Finding Marsinah, he convinces her that he will be killed unless they flee Baghdad before the Caliph's wedding to his bride exposes the sham curse-reversal.
+Marsinah wants to keep her rendezvous with her beloved "gardener"; despite Marsinah's protests, they flee.
 Word spreads that the Caliph's bride was not there when the Caliph came to claim her.
 Since the "curse reversal" seems to have worked, the Poet returns to the palace to resume his Emir status.

 The Poet tells Lalume that he is worried about Marsinah, and Lalume suggests that she come to the palace.
 Marsinah arrives and confesses that she has fallen in love but does not know her beloved's name.
 Lalume hides Marsinah in the harem for her own protection, but there the Caliph sees her and believes her to be a wife of the Wazir, therefore ineligible to be his own bride.
 When the Wazir privately congratulates the Poet on hiding the Caliph's true love in the Wazir's own harem, the Poet realizes that Marsinah is the Caliph's beloved.

 At a ceremony planned to choose a new bride, the Poet tricks the Wazir and attempts to drown him in front of the Caliph and the spectators while asking the Caliph how he would punish treachery.
 For his attack on the Wazir, the Caliph sentences the Poet to death, but Lalume saves the day as Marsinah is revealed to be the Poet's daughter and the victim of the Wazir's scheming.
 The Caliph sentences the Wazir to death and the Poet to exile.
 The Poet, the Caliph's father-in-law-to-be, asks to take along the soon-to-be-widowed Lalume with the remains of the Wazir's estate.
 Thus the Poet weds Lalume and the Caliph weds Marsinah—all in the course of a single day.